mariesophiet/master_thesis/docs/performance_results/parsing_scripts_usage_guide.md

 Where `machine_x` is the Machine-ID number assigned to the results when executing the testing scripts.
 If no custom Machine-ID is assigned, the default ID of 1 will be used.

-Please refer to the [Performance Metrics Guide](./parsing_scripts_usage_guide.md) for a detailed description of the performance metrics that this project can gather, what they mean, and how these scripts structure the un-parsed and parsed data.
+Please refer to the [Performance Metrics Guide](./performance_metrics_guide.md) for a detailed description of the performance metrics that this project can gather, what they mean, and how these scripts structure the un-parsed and parsed data.

 ## Current Parsing Limitations
 The current implementation of the parsing system includes several known limitations:

-- Only one **Machine-ID** can be processed simultaneously per mode (computational performance or TLS performance).
-The script must be run separately for each to parse results from multiple Machine-IDs.
+- Only one **Machine-ID** can be parsed at a time per mode.
+You must run the script separately to parse results from multiple machines.

-- If parsing both computational performance and TLS performance results in a single session (interactive mode only), one Machine-ID may be provided for each mode.
+- Parsing both computational and TLS results in a single run is supported only in **interactive mode**.

 - Parsing depends on access to the original algorithm list files used during testing.
 When parsing is performed on a different machine, the testing environment must be replicated to ensure compatibility.

-Future updates will resolve these constraints to improve cross-environment compatibility and support for more flexible parsing.
+These limitations will be addressed in future updates to improve flexibility and cross-system compatibility